medic/cht-docs/content/en/core/overview/db-schema.md

  - Store the form's identifier in the `form` field
  - May have a `contact` property, which is a minified version of the report author's contact and its hierarchy (see above)

-Reports can and should be linked to a contact when appropriate.
-The report's contact (sometimes called the report's subject) can be a person or place.
-The link between report and contact is established through one of the following properties one report:
+Reports can and should be linked to a contact when possible.
+The report's associated contact (sometimes called the report's subject) can be either a person or place.
+The link between report and contact is established by defining one of the following properties within the report:

  1. A person shortcode or uuid at `doc.fields.patient_id`, `doc.fields.patient_uuid`, or `doc.patient_id`
  2. A place shortcode or uuid at `doc.fields.place_id` or `doc.place_id`.